How to Write an Amazon Product Description: Best Practices, HTML & Limits

 Once you start uploading your products into Seller Central, you may come to the conclusion that the Amazon product description doesn’t matter.

-You put all your effort into keyword research, the perfect product title and banging bullet points and after all that hard work it can be easy to skip the description.
+You put all your effort into keyword research, the perfect product title and converting bullet points and after all that hard work it can be easy to skip the description.

 A word of advice: don’t.